-Alice Mah is Professor in Sociology and Principal Investigator of the 5-year European Research Council (ERC)-funded project Toxic Expertise: Environmental Justice and the Global Petrochemical Industry (2015-2020).
+Alice Mah is Professor of Sociology and Principal Investigator of the 5-year European Research Council (ERC)-funded project Toxic Expertise: Environmental Justice and the Global Petrochemical Industry (2015-2020).
 She holds a PhD in Sociology from the London School of Economics.
 Her internationally recognized research on industrial ruination, post-industrial port cities, and environmental justice have been motivated by a deep concern with social inequalities, across different dimensions and scales.
 She has conducted comparative, mixed-method sociological research in the UK, France, Belgium, Russia, China, the US, and Canada.

 Alice is the author of Port Cities and Global Legacies (2014, Palgrave Macmillan), which examines the politics of urban identity, waterfront work, and radicalism in the port cities of Liverpool, Marseille, and New Orleans.
 This book traces post-industrial and post-colonial legacies of inequality and political unrest through each city, drawing on diverse sources, from crime novels, to museum exhibitions, to detailed ethnographies of dockworker and activist communities.
 Her first book Industrial Ruination, Community, and Place (2012, University of Toronto Press) was winner of the 2013 BSA Philip Abrams Memorial Prize.
 This comparative ethnographic research explored lived experiences of industrial ruination in Niagara Falls, USA/Canada; Newcastle-upon-Tyne, UK; and Ivanovo, Russia.